kwbonds/crudeoil_products/Readme.md

 ![](README_files/figure-markdown_github/unnamed-chunk-3-1.png)

-It appears the data is not stabilized.
+It appears the data is not stationary.
 There is a general trend and possibly some exponential behavior.
-Let's try standardizing the data by log-differencing to remove trend and growth.
+Let's try making it stationary by log-differencing to remove trend and growth.

 ``` r
 cop <-  ts(energy_df$`Cushing, OK WTI Spot Price FOB (Dollars per Barrel)`, start= c(1986,1), end = c(2019,8), frequency = 12)